 The State Examinations Commission

-The State Examinations Commission oversees the State examinations at second level in Ireland.
-These examinations are the Junior Certificate and the Leaving Certificate.
+The State Examinations Commission (SEC) oversees the State examinations at second level in Ireland.
+These examinations are the Junior Cycle (previously Junior Certificate) and the Leaving Certificate.
 It also organises certain trade and professional examinations.

 Since 2003, the Commission is responsible for the development, assessment, accreditation and certification of the State certificate examinations.
 It works in partnership with school authorities and education providers to run the examination and assessment system in a fair, accountable and accessible way.